 - Warning Stock Level (you can use a default value or set a custom one);

-- Ideal Stock Level (the situation is the same);
+- Ideal Stock Level (the option is the same);

 - Qty to Order.

-Note that the aforementioned data can be exported via CSV.
+Note that the data mentioned above can be exported via CSV as well.

 The Stock Movements grid is informative as well.
-It illustrates the date of the movement, a product SKU and name, a place from where the product was moved and a place of its destination, quantity, arrived or departed, category (shipment, adjustment, defective, etc), and comments.
+It illustrates the date of the movement, a product SKU and name, a place from where the product was moved and a place of its destination, quantity, arrived or departed, category (shipment, adjustment, defective, etc.), comments, users, and UID.

-To add a new warehouse, you only need to specify its name, but we recommend you to fill in all fields available in two sections.
-Name, Contact, Email, Status, Primary, Display on front, Use for supply needs, and Notes in the main section and contact information in the Address section.
+To add a new warehouse, you only need to specify its name, but we recommend you to fill in all fields available in two sections (Main and Address).
+They are: Name, Contact, Email, Status, Fulfillment method, Primary, Display on front, Use for supply needs, Website, Notes, and Open hours in the main section, and contact information in the Address section.

-All settings of the Boost my Shop Embedded ERP Magento 2 extension are divided into 3 tabs: Order Preparation, Procurement, and Inventory management.
-Each tab is divided into sections, so there are a lot of settings designed to fine tune the extension and make it suitable for all ecommerce requirements.
+General settings of the Boost my Shop Embedded ERP Magento 2 extension are divided into 6 tabs: Procurement, Inventory Management, Organizer, Order Preparation, Drop Shipping, and Product Availability Status.
+Each tab is divided into sections, so there are lots of settings designed to fine-tune the extension and make it suitable for all ecommerce requirements.